omar0ali/tictactoe-game-cli/README.md

     - [X] GridView created and can draw list of boxes.
     - [X] The game show who wins the game `X` or `O` at the end of every match.
 - [X] Show logs and current Turn.
 Status (Should be shown on the bottom of screen).
-    - [ ] Need to limit height of the Logs window.
+    - [X] Need to limit height of the Logs window.
+Only 5 lines shown.
 - [X] After each end of the game, should should a dialog, showing the winner
 - [X] Ask player to restart the game or exit.
     - [X] Dialog Box added